ShakthiSundar-K/SQL/whereClause.md

 | Date filtering | `WHERE SellStartDate = '2008-04-30'` |
 | Date range filtering | `WHERE SellStartDate BETWEEN '2011-04-30' AND '2012-05-31'` |

 ---

-Here's the **interactive version** of your two questions, making them engaging and easy to understand. 🚀

----